WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 ErrorLogFormat "[%{u}t] [%-m:%l] [pid %P:tid %T] %7F: %E: [client\ %a] %M% ,\ referer\ %{Referer}i"
 ```
-Application is designed to use this ErrorLogFormat.
-Easiest way to identify error logs for each domain is add %v to ErrorLogFormat.
+Application also processes Error Logs with this ***additional format*** which adds `%v - The canonical ServerName`.
+Easiest way to identify error logs for each domain is add `%v` to ErrorLogFormat.

-Place the ErrorLogFormat before ErrorLog in apache2.conf to set error log format for Server and ALL VitualHosts on Server.
+To use this format place the `ErrorLogFormat` before `ErrorLog` in `apache2.conf` to set error log format for Server and ALL VitualHosts on Server.
 |Format String|Description - The spaces on each side of comma are required.|
 |-------------|-----------|
 |%v|The canonical ServerName of the server serving the request.|